+Our visual workspace can be especially helpful if your business is preparing for remote workers.
 With factors like housing prices, expanding technology, and even current events spurring a rise in remote work, more and more organizations are looking to move their onboarding processes online.
+Whether new hires get started in the office or dispersed across the world, see our tips for onboarding employees with Lucidchart.

 Visualize and update your onboarding processes

-The first step to moving your onboarding process online is gaining a clear understanding of your current onboarding process.
+If you're moving your onboarding process online or making improvements, the first step is gaining a clear understanding of your current onboarding process.
 In Lucidchart, you can create a timeline for a high-level overview of the process or explain your process further with a flowchart.

 Click the templates below to get started with either option.